alkoclick/alkoclick.github.io/words/Koga Miyata Roadspeed 1999.md

 Finished wrapping the bars and installing small accessories.
 Bike looks pretty legit!
 Did an exploratory ride to Bos, overall great and I loved the shifting smoothness.
 I felt like there was maybe some small noise coming from the front wheel, seemed to sometimes match the bike speed in frequency, but I couldn't reproduce it when still.
 Maybe related to some tension in a spoke?
 I also sometimes have a bit of creaking from the wheel, might wanna tighten some things.

 ![](media/IMG_20251212_193449239.jpg)

+#### 2026-05-07
+Did some tightening on the pedal screws, slight adjustments on brake pads, and trued the wheels front and back.
+Not sure if perfect, but they are aligned to at least something